aivanguard/Tech_analysis_indicators/README.md

 Create the python code for the dashboards and run it as a Streamlit app

 Disclaimer:
-Figure out your trading strategy with a multitude of indicators (e.g. volatility, volume, etc) taht you can get with Twelve data
+Figure out your trading strategy with a multitude of indicators (e.g. volatility, volume, etc) that you can get with Twelve data